The State (American TV series): About the show

 "Contrary to popular belief", says the troupe's official FAQ, "the show was never canceled."
 For a variety of reasons, including network television politics, The State decided to pursue other interests and "establish ourselves as an entity that exists apart from any particular employer or TV Network."
-However, CBS optioned to buy the show after its second year on MTV in hopes of increasing viewership among younger demographics and potentially providing competition against NBC's Saturday Night Live.
-CBS intended to test the waters with The State's 43rd Annual All-Star Halloween Special, which aired in prime time in 1995.
-The special received generally good reviews (including some from critics that gave them harsh ones earlier), but due to little promotion, it received low ratings.
-The show was not picked up for further broadcasts.
 On the series' DVD commentary, cast members revealed that MTV had offered a contract guarantee for 65 additional shows, but the cast turned it down to leave to CBS, against their agent's advice.